AZ19999/MappingtheBERy/_pages/scholarship.md

 show-title: true
 ---

-The first

 Most of the historical data I gathered for this project came from records contained in archives as well as publicly available data provided by the MBTA itself.

-You should make sure to investigate..

-1. Whatever important *traditional* (non-digital) work has been done on your subject.
-Because you will want to consider how your project impacts scholarship.
-2. Whatever important *digital* work has been done.
-If you are doing a digital text analysis of Dickens... has Dickens ever been analyzed using text analysis before?
-What about other authors of his era?
-Look for other existing digital work that is relevant, even indirectly.
+The archives do a good job of categorizing and tagging items that are relevant, but nothing brings it together.
+To my knowledge, there isn't a prexisting project that tries to combine mapping and sentiment analysis using data like this.

+Stephen De Riel's 1850s US train map comes from a website called [Railroads and the Making of Modern America](https://railroads.unl.edu/resources/) which functions as a repository for historical GIS data of United States railroads, but unfortunately does not contain data that is relevant to the time period I was focusing on.

+I was also recommended a [Google Maps Creation](https://youtu.be/2_ntIF4kdWA?si=y82QQkxeA5s-5tTX) of the old streetcar lines by Stephen, but he states that "it's not cited very well."

+There are youtube channels like [Trains are Awesome](https://www.youtube.com/@Thom-TRA) who document train history in a more casual or enthusiast manner.
+Research is done, but is also not necessarily cited the best, but knowledge of and passion for the subject is demonstrated well.